nycotin/WiseInvest/README.md

 * `functions.js`: This file contains the `calculateGrowth()`, ``grouspStocks()` and `formatDate()` functions used in the `<Dashboard />` and `<Portfolio />` coponents.

 ## Challenges
-* CSRF validation between Django server and React client.
+* CSRF validation between Django server and React client: It was very complex to find the right settings on Django side and on React (via axios) to allow POST requests without removing the CSRF validation on server side (which would be the best choice for security reasons).
-* React
+* React: It is a grea framework, but a lot of research on how to best structure the client had to be made.
+A lot of refactoring was necessary after the first draft of the client.

 ## Note on future improvements
 The app is to be understood as a prototype of a more complex project.
 It is clear that additionl features on both main sections would make the app more complete.
 Below some of the features that have been identified as valuable to enhance the user experience and flexibility of the app.